Utilizing Chemical Analysis throughout the Drug Development Process

 Pre-Clinical Services for IND Submission

 The pre-clinical phase of drug development uses analytical chemistry to create and confirm both the safety and suitability of an initial formulation to be used in human trials.
-Once the Active Pharmaceutical Ingredient (API) is thought to have a desired effect on a particular disease state, the active compounds are synthesized for formulation.
+Once the Active Pharmaceutical Ingredient (API) is thought to have the desired effect on a particular disease state, the active compounds are synthesized for formulation.
 Solid form drugs undergo a series of preformulation exercises including salt selection, polymorph screening and excipient selection.
 Salt selection is primarily concerned with dissolution and the salt is chosen based on how its properties will affect the absorption of the drug.
 Polymorph screening is performed to ensure that the appropriate solid state crystal form is used in the formulation.
 Excipient compatibility is testing is performed during preformulation to confirm that the chosen excipients will not adversely interact with one another or the drug substance, and are suitable to use in the drug formulation.
 Salt and excipient selection are also routine for oral solutions, with the common addition of taste masking components chosen at this stage.
 These decisions determine much about the initial formulation, though the drug product at this stage is only intended for first-in-man clinical trials focused on safety testing, and so the final formulation is usually not established at this stage.

 The IND Application details the testing requirements a new drug product must comply with in order to be approved for clinical trials.
 Methods are developed and may be validated at this stage to assay the drug product to ensure formula potency and consistency; as well as to create the standardized tests that will be necessary to ensure this consistency in the future.
 Typical tests include API assays, impurity monitoring, and dissolution properties, critical for assessing the drug product’s stability over time.

-The formulation must undergo stability testing to prove that the drug product’s potency as well as other properties will maintain consistency throughout each clinical trial conducted.
+The formulation must undergo stability testing to prove that the drug product’s potency, as well as other properties, will maintain consistency throughout each clinical trial conducted.
 A forced degradation study may be performed as part of method validation to determine that the analytical method is sufficient to detect degradant products during stability testing.
 Further, the drug product must be tested in three mammalian species to ensure safety prior to first-in-man clinical studies.
 At the conclusion of these procedures the IND is submitted to the FDA for review, and if accepted the pharmaceutical product can move forward into clinical trials.

 Chemistry Services during Clinical Trials for NDA Submission